Henry Dunster: Life

 When Dunster abandoned the Puritan view of infant baptism in favor of believer's baptism in 1653/54, he provoked a controversy that highlighted two distinct approaches to dealing with dissent in the Massachusetts Bay Colony.
-The colony's Puritan leaders, whose own religion was born of dissent from mainstream Church of England, generally worked for reconciliation with members who questioned matters of Puritan theology but responded much more harshly to outright rejection of Puritanism.
+The colony's Puritan leaders, whose own religion was born of dissent from the mainstream Church of England, generally worked for reconciliation with members who questioned matters of Puritan theology but responded much more harshly to outright rejection of Puritanism.
 Dunster's conflict with the colony's magistrates began when he failed to have his infant son baptized, believing that only adults should be baptized.
 Earnest efforts to restore Dunster to Puritan orthodoxy failed, and his heterodoxy proved untenable to colony leaders who had entrusted him, in his job as Harvard's president, to uphold the colony's religious mission.
 Thus, he represented a threat to the stability of society.
 Dunster exiled himself in 1654/55 and moved to nearby Plymouth Colony to become the minister of the First Church in Scituate, Massachusetts.
 Dunster died there on February 27, 1659 (or 1658 – Old Style calendar).

 Family and legacy

 Dunster married twice; both his wives were named Elizabeth.
-His first wife was Elizabeth (Harris) Glover, the widow of Joseph Glover.
+His first wife was Elizabeth (Harris) Glover, the owner of the first, and only, printing press in the colonies.
 They married on June 21, 1641.
-She died in 1643, leaving Dunster with land and property, including the first printing press in the colony, and leaving him shared responsibility for her estate and her five children by her first marriage.
+She died in 1643, leaving Dunster with land and property, including the printing press.
 Dunster married Elizabeth Atkinson (1627–1690) in 1644.
 Together they had five children.

 Dunster House, one of the twelve residential houses of Harvard University, is named after Henry Dunster.